Last Updated on May 31, 2022 by Thinkster

-Monopoly is a great game to teach your student math skills.
-Similar to Yahtzee, this classic board game will help with counting, addition and probability.
+Monopoly is a great game to teach your students math skills.
+Similar to Yahtzee, this classic board game will help with counting, addition, and probability.

 For older students, Monopoly is a great way to learn about how to spend money wisely.
 This is a beneficial skill for when they have to do this in the real world.
 You can also take this a step further and begin to discuss property value, taxes, investments, and even supply and demand as the game progresses and houses become scarce.
 Through all of these ideas, you can help your student develop a strategy for when to spend money and when not to — which is an important life lesson as they get older!

 When your student feels comfortable with a topic, you can reinforce this knowledge by turning existing math work into drills or speed trials.
 You can create these easily from math worksheets or problems you already have, or by using a deck of flashcards.

 Try taking a worksheet from Thinkster’s collection, and give your student a time limit to complete it.
 The timeframe should be challenging, but not so fast that your student will panic and get frustrated.
 If your student finishes with a certain percentage correct, give them a prize or keep track of regular completions for an overall prize.
 It can be fun to track their progress on a leaderboard, using stars or other symbols so they can see how well they are doing visually.

 If you have flashcards on hand, you can set a timeframe — two minutes, for example — and see how many they can answer correctly.
 Or, set a goal for the number of correct answers given, and keep track of the time it takes.
 Don’t forget a reward or prize!

 Dominoes is all about matching numbers and can teach your student problem-solving, strategy, and probability.